 Most importantly, the Tineco Pure One S12 provides excellent cleaning performance when in “Auto” mode.
 This is crucial, as it means you can conserve battery life by using “Auto” without sacrificing much cleaning power.

-You’ll need to switch to manual power settings quite frequently though.
-While the “Auto” mode does a good job most of the time, there are certain types of cleaning where you’ll need to force the vacuum to give you more power.
+You’ll need to switch to manual mode power settings quite frequently though.
+While the “Auto” mode does a good job most of the time, there are certain types of cleaning where you’ll need to force the vacuum to give you more suction.
 Vacuuming larger debris is an example of this issue, as sometimes the iLoop system doesn’t realise that it should increase suction.

 The Pure One S12 is an excellent cordless vacuum for cleaning carpets.
 Whether you set suction manually or use the “Auto” mode, it does a great job of pulling out dirt and dust from deep in carpet fibres.